sczyh30/vertx-blueprint-microservice/docs/en/tutorial-api-gateway.md

 Notice that this is asynchronous, when it fails, the `future` should be failed to (8).

 Then comes to the logic of getting the api name `prefix` for the path, rebuild the relative path for endpoint client.
 After that we need to filter the endpoints with the correct api name (3).
-Then we map each records to the corresponding HTTP client using `discovery.getReference(record).get()` (4).
-Now we get a stream of clients so we can use `findAny` operator to get one possible client that matches the api (5).
+Now we get a stream of service records so we can use `findAny` operator to get one possible service record that matches the API (4).
 The `findAny` can be the entry of simple load-balancing, and we can implement our own load-balancing logic to manipulate the stream and get one client.
-So now we get an `Optional<HttpClient>`, then we should check whether the client exists.
-If exists, send request to the service and get response using `doDispatch` method with the client (6).
-And if the client does not exist, that means there aren't any services matches the API so just return **404** and complete the future (7).
+So now we get an `Optional<Record>`, then we should check whether the client exists.
+If exists, we get the HTTP client instance from the record via `discovery.getReference(record).get()`, then send request to the service and get response using `doDispatch` method with the client (5).
+And if the client does not exist, that means there aren't any services matches the API so just return **404** and complete the future (6).

 Then we need to deal with the failure.
-The `Future` returned by the circuit breaker refers to the result that executed in the circuit breaker, so we just set a handler on it and when the future fails, we call our wrapped `badGateway` method to respond **Bad Gateway** error (9) and record logs.
+The `Future` returned by the circuit breaker refers to the result that executed in the circuit breaker, so we just set a handler on it and when the future fails, we call our wrapped `badGateway` method to respond **Bad Gateway** error (7) and record logs.

 OK, now we step into the `doDispatch` method, where requests are dispatched: